 Video is an engaging way to get your information across.
 In fact, Christine MacKay, founder and CEO of Salamandra Animation Studios, highlights that the majority of us are visual learners - hear more on this in How to Incorporate Animation in Your Repurposing Plan.

 ‘Video content’ doesn’t just mean YouTube videos or video podcasts.
-Other types of video that can be edited and used when you create an online course include livestreams, webinars, video footage of virtual or in-person talks, internal presentations and shorter form social media video content too.
+Other types of video that can be edited and used when you create an online course include livestreams, webinars, video footage of virtual or in-person talks, internal presentations and shorter social media video content too.

 If you’re anything like us, you’ll have tons of written content at your disposal so perhaps you could develop a written course.

-Your course could repurpose long-form blog posts, cornerstone articles, white papers, thought leadership pieces or even much shorter content like social media posts - there will be so much information in them worth including in your course.
+Your course could repurpose long-form blog posts, cornerstone articles, white papers, thought leadership pieces or even much shorter content like social media posts.
+There will be so much information in them worth including in your course.

 Despite the visual focus many marketers go for nowadays, the written word is still powerful!